JLuc/scribus-project-manager/README.md

 * **clean_icon** : removes user-added icon on file or folder

 These scripts can be made callable via nautilus action's menus.

+Also :
+* **shellcolors** : create variables to easily bring colors to console output using escape sequences

 ## Configuration data